Vykstorm/numpy-bool-argmax-ext/README.md

 print(argmax(a))
 ```

-Execute the next benchmark to compare both functions when dealing with boolean 1D arrays and -1 as stride value:
+Execute the next benchmark to compare both functions when dealing with boolean 1D arrays and -1 as stride value for example:

 ```python
 from timeit import timeit